-Five soil borings will be advanced to facilitate installation of five groundwatermonitoring wells, designated as MW-1 through MW-5 as shown on Figure 3.
+Seven soil borings will be advanced to facilitate installation of seven groundwater-monitoring wells, as shown on Figure 3.
 A direct-push drill rig capable of advancing hollow-stem augers will be employed to install 2-inch inside diameter (ID) monitoring wells.